mzy2240/ESA/README.rst

 Installation
 ------------

-Please refer to ESA's `documentation`_ for full, detailed installation directions.
+Please refer to ESA's `documentation <https://mzy2240.github .io/ESA/html/installation.html>`__ for full, detailed installation directions.
 In many cases, ESA can simply be installed by:

 .. code:: bat